 - When the 4 cups of water/stock comes to a ROLLING boil, carefully stir in the chickpea mixture.
 IMPORTANT: the water MUST be at a rolling boil before this step!

 - If you are using an electric stove, turn off the heat and continue stirring vigorously for five minutes.
 If you are using a gas stove, turn the heat to the lowest setting possible.
 The mixture will turn from matte to glossy and will become super thick.
 If you are using a gas stove OR it does not seem to get thick within a couple minutes, turn up the heat to medium-low.

 - Pour the mixture quickly into your prepared pan and spread out evenly with a spoon.
 It should start to set up right away.

 - Let cool to room temperature before chilling in the fridge for an hour.
 After chilling, cut up the tofu as desired for easy storage.

-- Eat cold, heated up, fried, or however you like!
+- Eat cold, heated up or however you like!
 Try them coated and fried like in these Burmese Tofu Crispy Dippers!
 Enjoy!